DanZinagri/NicheD20/docs/Items/Item Enhancement/index.md

 - Example: A +1 Flaming Longsword would have the final cost of 415 gp.
 15gp for the longsword, 200gp for the +1 and 200gp for the flaming.
 - Example2: A +1 Vorpal Longsword would have a final cost of 125215gp; 15gp for the longsword, 200gp for the +1 and 125000gp for the Vorpal which has a +5 special ability cost.
 ## Enhancing Shields

-Shields are enhanced as weapons, but may also take shield special abilities in addition to weapon special abilities; in addition the weapon enhancement bonus is applied to its shield granting shields a +1 enhancement bonus to attack rolls, damage rolls, and to the shield’s shield bonus.
+Shields are primarily treated as weapons first for the purposes of crafting, enhancement, and masterwork abilities, though enhancements and modifications may exist that can only affect shields.
+In addition the weapon enhancement bonus is applied to its shield granting shields a +1 enhancement bonus to attack rolls, damage rolls, and to the shield’s shield bonus.

 ## Enhancing Double & Combination Weapons